rick-liyue-huang/Medium-React/README.md

 #### Process

+npm install 'styled-components' and reset the global css style

 1. Create 'Header' component in 'header' directory,
 2. Use the 'style.js' as style file by 'styled-components' frame.
 3. Create iconfonts by 'iconfont.cn', and import them in the project.